-Keeping a close eye on expenses -- like paying small business lawyer costs when you need a business tax attorney -- is a major consideration when you own a business.
-If you're like many others, you're probably inclined to err on the side of not spending if and when you have a choice.
+Keeping a close eye on expenses, like paying small business lawyer costs when you need a business tax attorney, is a major consideration when you own a business.
+If you're like many others, you're probably inclined to err on the side of not spending when you have a choice.
 Understanding the role such an attorney plays in the event of a tax dispute can help you determine whether the expense is worth it.

 A tax attorney has a Juris Doctor or J.D. degree and has passed the bar exam in your state.
-He's been admitted to the bar so he can legally practice law.
-But tax specialization is something else again.
-This kind of experience is developed over time as attorneys practice in the field and keep abreast of the many frequent changes in tax law.
+They've been admitted to the bar so they can legally practice law.
+Tax lawyers develop their experience over time as they practice in the field.
+They are well versed on the numerous frequent changes in tax law.

-When you ask a lawyer just how much his services are going to cost you, he'll probably hem and haw, and with good reason.
+When you ask a lawyer just how much his services are going to cost you, they might hem and haw, and with good reason.
 Your case may seem straightforward at first, then some complication arises that takes much more of the attorney's time than was initially anticipated.

 Many situations can arise in business that can necessitate the help of a tax attorney, and they're not limited to audit notices from the Internal Revenue Service.

 - A tax attorney reviews the various legal types of business structures to determine which might be best for your enterprise at startup.

 - A tax attorney reviews business contracts and may assist in negotiations, such as the purchase or sale of a business, and to determine and advise you on the tax effects of these deals.